-There is no assurance that the Fund will be able to pay dividends at the level targeted by the Fund.
+There is no assurance that the Fund will be able to achieve its investment objectives or be able to pay dividends at the level targeted by the Fund or at all.
 The funds available for distribution to holders of the Offered Securities will vary according to many factors, notably the interest and principal payments received in respect of mortgage loans held by the Fund.
 Although mortgage loans made by the Manager are carefully selected, there can be no assurance that such loans will have a guaranteed rate of return to the Fund or that losses will not be suffered on one or more loans.
 Moreover, at any point in time, the interest rates being charged for mortgages are reflective of the general level of interest rates and, as interest rates fluctuate, it is expected that the aggregate yield on mortgage investments will also change.
 In the event that additional security is given by the borrower or that a third party guarantees the mortgagor's obligations, there is no assurance that such additional security or guarantee will be sufficient to make the Fund whole if and when resort is to be had thereto.
+An investment in the Shares is suitable for investors who can bear the risk of non-payment of dividends.